skoczen/django-ajax-uploader/README.md

 	LocalUploadBackend.UPLOAD_DIR = "tmp"
     import_uploader = AjaxFileUploader(backend=LocalUploadBackend)

-Similarly, the `ThumbnailUploadBackend' has the constant `DIMENSION', which determines the dimension of the thumbnail image that will be created.
-The string format for this constant is the same as for sorl-thumbnail.
+Similarly, the `ThumbnailUploadBackend` has the constant `DIMENSION`, which determines the dimension of the thumbnail image that will be created.
+The string format for this constant is the same as for `sorl-thumbnail`.

 Backends Available
 ------------------

 The following backends are available:

-    - backends
-	    - *local.LocalUploadBackend*: Store the file locally.
-You can specify the directory where files will be saved through the `UPLOAD_DIR' constant.
-This backend will also include in the response sent to the client a `path' variable with the path in the server where the file can be accessed.
+* `local.LocalUploadBackend`: Store the file locally.
+You can specify the directory where files will be saved through the `UPLOAD_DIR` constant.
+This backend will also include in the response sent to the client a `path` variable with the path in the server where the file can be accessed.
-		- *s3.S3UploadBackend*: Store the file in Amazon S3.
+* `s3.S3UploadBackend`: Store the file in Amazon S3.
-		- *thumbnail.ThumbnailUploadBackend*: Depends on sorl-thumbnail.
-Used for images upload that needs cropping.
-Like `LocalUploadBackend', it includes in the response a `path' variable pointing to the image in the server.
-The image dimension can be set through `ThumbnailUploadBackend.DIMENSION', by default it is set to "100x100".
+* `thumbnail.ThumbnailUploadBackend`: Depends on `sorl-thumbnail`.
+Used for images upload that needs re-dimensioning/cropping.
+Like `LocalUploadBackend`, it includes in the response a `path` variable pointing to the image in the server.
+The image dimension can be set through `ThumbnailUploadBackend.DIMENSION`, by default it is set to "100x100".

 Customization
 -------------

-In order to write your custom backend, you need to inherit from `backends.base.AbstractUploadBackend' and implement the `upload_chunk' method, which will receive the string representing a chunk of data that was just read from the client.
+In order to write your custom backend, you need to inherit from `backends.base.AbstractUploadBackend` and implement the `upload_chunk` method, which will receive the string representing a chunk of data that was just read from the client.
 The following methods are optional and should be implement if you want to take advantage of their purpose:

-    - *setup*: given the original filename, do any pre-processing needed before uploading the file (for example, for S3 backend, this method is used to establish a connection with S3 server).
+* `setup`: given the original filename, do any pre-processing needed before uploading the file (for example, for S3 backend, this method is used to establish a connection with S3 server).
-    - *update_filename*: given the `request' object and the original name of the file being updated, returns a new filename which will be used to refer to the file being saved, also this filename will be returned to the client.
+* `update_filename`: given the `request` object and the original name of the file being updated, returns a new filename which will be used to refer to the file being saved, also this filename will be returned to the client.
-    - *upload_complete*: receives the `request' object and the updated filename (as described on `update_filename') and do any processing needed after upload is complete (like croping the image or disconnecting from the server).
+* `upload_complete`: receives the `request` object and the updated filename (as described on `update_filename`) and do any processing needed after upload is complete (like croping the image or disconnecting from the server).
 If a dict is returned, it is used to update the response returned to the client.

 Caveats